Street Art City Guide to Stavanger, Norway*

 Located on the western coast of Norway, and known to many as the energy and oil capital of Europe, Stavanger has slowly been gaining recognition globally for the cities art and culture and is now considered one of the world’s leading destinations for street art by fans and enthusiasts.

-Street Art City Guide to Stavanger
+Street Art City Guide to Stavanger, Norway

-This coastal city with its 18th and 19th-century wooden houses seems an unlikely location as a leading destination for street art, but this city host works from some of the leading practitioners of the street art movement.
+This coastal city with its 18th and 19th-century wooden houses seems an unlikely location as a leading destination for street art, but this city hosts works from some of the leading practitioners of the street art movement.

 The explosion of street art across the city is for the most part a result of the annual NuArt Festival.
 Founded by Martyn Reed in the early 2000s, the festival started life as a sister festival to the NuMusic electronic festival also run by Reed.